-- Displays 4 receiver channels, one per screen. - Tap the right arrow at the bottom of screen four to bank to the next four channels 5-8.
-In the channels 5-8 bank, tap the left arrow at the bottom of screen one to bank to the previous four channels 1-4. - Tap any receiver channel screen to display its 1RX View. - Tap the RTSA icon at the bottom of screen 4 to display the RTSA in screen 4.
+- Displays 4 receiver channels, one per screen. - If at least one channel expansion license is installed, tap the right arrow at the bottom of screen four to go to the next bank of channels.
+In the next bank, tap the left arrow at the bottom of screen one to bank to the previous four channels 1-4. - Tap any receiver channel screen to display its 1RX View. - Tap the RTSA icon at the bottom of screen 4 to display the RTSA on screen 4.